Search for Malaysia Airlines Flight 370: Suspension of joint search in 2017

 On 17 January 2017, Malaysia, Australia and China officially announced the suspension of the underwater search, stating that "despite every effort using the best science available, cutting edge technology, as well as modeling and advice from highly skilled professionals who are the best in their field, ... the search has not been able to locate the aircraft".
 The decision to suspend the search was in line with a July 2016 agreement between Australia, Malaysia, and China that the search would end upon completion of the search of the 120000 km2 search area unless there was credible evidence leading to a specific area where the flight may have ended.

 The decision to suspend the search came a month after a December 2016 ATSB report concluded that searching an additional 25000 km2 area on the northern edge of the 120000 km2 search area "would exhaust all prospective areas for the presence of [Flight 370]."
 Extending the search to this additional area would have cost an estimated AU$40 million.
 The support group for family members, Voice370, released a statement expressing their disappointment.

 2018 Ocean Infinity search

-On 17 October 2017, Malaysia received proposals from three companies (including the Dutch company Fugro and the U.S. salvage company Ocean Infinity) offering to continue the search for the aircraft.
+On 17 October 2017, Malaysia received proposals from three companies (including the Dutch company Fugro and the US salvage company Ocean Infinity) offering to continue the search for the aircraft.
 Later that month, the Malaysian government released a statement that it was in discussion with Ocean Infinity to make a further underwater search in the area to the north of the 2016 search, on the basis of no fee if the wreckage was not found.
 The search started on 22 January and ended in June 2018 without finding the aircraft.